The goal of the install process is to create an initial working system that can function using the sample collection data.

 There are several functions performed by Installer:

-If your session database type is CSV, create the session and sessionlock subdirectories in the locations you specified when configuring DlpsSession.cfg and change the permissions on them to give write access for the UID of the web server.
+If your session database type is CSV, create the session and sessionlock subdirectories in the locations you specified when configuring DLXSROOT/lib/DlpsSession.cfg and change the permissions on them to give write access for the UID of the web server.

 The files (sample database tables) in DLXSROOT/misc/db are installed with 666 permissions.
-Optionally, you may want to change permissions on these files to make them accessible only to the UID of the web server.
+Optionally, you may want to change permissions on these files to make them accessible only by the UID of the web server.

 Examine DLXSROOT/bin/installer/config-examples/httpd.conf.dlxs.
 You may integrate this segment into your Apache configuration file, adapting as necessary.
-It assumes you want to run your DLXS installation on a virtual host called dlxs.<?dlxs-install var="hostname"?> (where the part between the braces will be replaced with the hostname of the machine you installed on) and that you have created the proper DNS record, typically dlxs.<?dlxs-install var="hostname"?> IN CNAME <?dlxs-install var="hostname"?>
+The example assumes you want to run your DLXS installation on a virtual host called dlxs.<?dlxs-install var="hostname"?> (where the part between the braces will be replaced with the hostname of the machine you installed on) and that you have created the proper DNS record, typically dlxs.<?dlxs-install var="hostname"?> IN CNAME <?dlxs-install var="hostname"?>

 Take a look at this Apache virtual host configuration for one of the workshop users.